Gaiety Theatre, London: Later years and demise

-Edwardes died in 1915, leaving his estate indebted and the theatre (as well as Edwardes' other theatres, including Daly's Theatre), in the hands of Robert Evett, formerly a leading tenor of the D'Oyly Carte Opera Company.
+Edwardes died in 1915, leaving his estate indebted and his theatres (including the Gaiety and Daly's Theatre) in the hands of Robert Evett, formerly a leading tenor of the D'Oyly Carte Opera Company.
 Manuel Klein was music director at the Gaiety for several years beginning in 1915.
-Under Evett's management, the theatre prospered with another hit, Going Up (1918), followed by The Kiss Call (1919), and Faust on Toast (1921).
+Under Evett's management, the theatre prospered first with Theodore & Co, then with another hit, Going Up  (1918), followed by The Kiss Call (1919), and Faust on Toast (1921).
 In 1922, Evett produced Gaiety adaptations of Catherine and The Last Waltz, a work of which he was co-author.
 The same year, the revue Pins and Needles opened starring the French beauty Agnès Souret and had a run of nine months before transferring to the Shubert Theatre, New York.
 In 1924, Evett produced Our Nell, the revised version of Our Peg.
+His last production was in 1925.

 Musicals continued at the Gaiety.
 In 1929, Love Lies, by Stanley Lupino and Arthur Rigby, starring Cyril Ritchard and Madge Elliott, had a successful run at the theatre.
 In the 1930s, the theatre played works such as Sporting Love (1934) by composer and pianist Billy Mayerl, also with Lupino, which ran for 302 performances.
 The last show at the theatre was the farce Running Riot, in 1939.

 By 1938 the Gaiety Theatre was in need of refurbishment.
 However, the theatre no longer conformed to the then current licensing regulations, and so extensive modernisation was required.
 This was not considered to be financially viable and in 1939 the Gaiety Theatre closed.
 The interior fittings were stripped from the building, and sold at auction.
 Some of these interior fittings can now be found in the first floor Theatre Bar of The Victoria public house in Bayswater.
 Standing empty during World War II, the building suffered further damage as a result of bombing during air raids.

 In 1946 the shell of the Gaiety Theatre was purchased by Lupino Lane for £200,000.
 It was the intention to rebuild the theatre and make it, once again, a centre of musical comedy.
 Although restoration did commence, it was found that the structural problems were worse than expected and the work discontinued.
 The building was once again sold, resulting in it being demolished in 1956 and replaced by an office development.

-From 2006, a new luxury hotel was being built on the site, the Silken Hotel, designed by Foster & Partners.
-At the rear, one of the walls of the old restaurant, which has listed building status, was being incorporated into all the new development.
+In 2006, a new luxury hotel was begun on the site, the Silken Hotel, designed by Foster & Partners.
+At the rear, one of the walls of the old restaurant, which has listed building status, was to be incorporated into the new development.
 However, work on the hotel was halted in 2008 when the developers went bankrupt.
+The building was later completed and contains private apartments and the ME London Hotel, opening in 2012.